SnowyMouse/invader/README.md

                                specified multiple times.
   -n --no-prefix               Don't use the "custom_" prefix when building a
                                Custom Edition resource map.
-  -p --padding <bytes>         Add an extra number of bytes after the header -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.